 Also known as the ‘Essentials course’ this course is available 'Open' (where you come to us) or Onsite (we come to you and deliver it to a group of up to 15 delegates).

-Based on Miller and Rollnick's latest book, this course describes an organised way of helping people to recognise their problems and to do something about them.
-Principally it addresses behaviour about which the client has mixed feelings: drinking and substance misuse for example, but a surprising array of common mental and physical health problems as well.
+Based on Miller and Rollnick's latest book, this course describes an organized way of helping people to recognize their problems and to do something about them.
+Principally it addresses behavior about which the client has mixed feelings: drinking and substance misuse for example, but a surprising array of common mental and physical health problems as well.
 Issues from taking psychoactive medication through to eating more healthily can all be addressed using motivational interviewing.

 A 3-day course.

 When use of mood altering substances gets out of control it ruins the person's life - until we help them regain control.

 The maladaptive use of mood altering substances (importantly, including alcohol) may easily devastate the life of the user and of those around them.
 Although onset may be insidious the effect can be far reaching and difficult to reverse without skilled and determined intervention.
 This course covers the Cognitive Behavioral Therapy solution.